pagekey/semver/README.md

 ## Philosophy

 This is an opinionated version of Semantic Release that loosely follows the guidelines at [semver.org](https://semver.org/).
 It puts practicality above all theory.
+This differs in a few ways from more popular semantic release packages:

-There is no special treatment of "pre-releases", versions prior to `v1.0.0`.
+- There is no special treatment of "pre-releases", versions prior to `v1.0.0`.
 Everything behaves the same: patch prefixes increment the third number, minor patches increment the middle number, and major prefixes increment the first number.
 If there are multiple prefixes, the prefix with the greatest precedence is applied.
 If you don't like the default settings, you can override them using the configuration format below.

-This package is intended to run on a Linux system with the `bash` shell installed.
+- There is currently no support for scoped commits (`fix(release): do something`) unless you add each scope to the `.semver` file as its own prefix.

 ## Configuration